 - Strawberry Limeade

 Popular Strawberry Recipes

 - Strawberry Frosty

 - 59 ounces lemonade

 - 1 1/2 cups strawberry juice or strawberry nectar

 - To prepare each mimosa simply combine half strawberry lemonade and half sparkling wine.
-In a champagne flute use 2 ounces of strawberry lemonade and 2 ounces sparkling wine.
+In a champagne flute, use 2 ounces of strawberry lemonade and 2 ounces of sparkling wine.